abeerbadawi/ENGR-5590G-Software-Engineering-Studio/README.md

 <li> Software Testing: Implement testing strategies, including unit testing, integration
 testing, and end-to-end testing such as pytest, JUnit, or Selenium to ensure code quality and reliability. <li>
-<li> Large Language Models: Utilize LLM in your system to provide an extra feature to the system such as chatbot <li>
+<li> Large Language Models: Utilize LLM in your system to provide an extra feature to the system such as a chatbot <li>